-This is a priority debt because the Child Maintenance Service or Child Support Agency can take the money from your wages or bank accounts if you don’t pay.
+This is a priority debt because the Child Maintenance Service can take the money from your wages or bank accounts if you don’t pay.

 They’ll warn you if they’re going to do this but they don’t have to go to court first.